quanzab/QUANZAB-Toolify/change.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.3.0] - YYYY-MM-DD

+### Added
+- **Image Editor - Watermarking**: Added the ability to apply both text and image watermarks to images, a feature outlined in the project blueprint.
+- **Enhanced Placeholders**: Updated the "Video to GIF" and "Video Editor" pages with more detailed technical explanations, setting clearer user expectations for these deferred features.

 ## [1.2.0] - YYYY-MM-DD

 ### Added